sebastiannaibaho/r-UCSantaBarbara/README.md

 The Reddit bot uses [praw](https://praw.readthedocs.io/en/latest/) to automatically retrieve new submissions to the subreddit in realtime.
 Each post is then processed the same way as our LDA model.
 The model is able to determine the most likely topic cluster the post fits in and the bot flairs the post on the site accordingly.

 ## **Summary**
 Our goal for this project was to categorize posts in the UCSB subreddit and flair them in real time.
-We trained our model and determined optimal topic numbers and alpha parameters using by maximizing coherence values.
+We trained our model and determined optimal topic numbers and alpha parameters by maximizing coherence values.
 We then built a Reddit bot that can independently detect new posts and flair them appropriately according to our model.

 ## **Key Results**
 1. We were able to determine the ideal number of topic clusters and value of hyperparamters for our model.
 Mallet was able to further refine these parameters while the model was being trained.
 Our final model had a coherence value of 0.584 with 4 topic clusters.
 Through internal testing, the accuracy of our model to correctly flair a post into the correct category is approximately 70%.